arjun-rao/bombSquadShmup/Process/IdeaRefinement.md

 ### Rules

 The player cannot cross a certain threshold on the map, similarly enemies cannot enter the player's territory, while they can fire across the line of control/boundary.
 This is implemented as a long trench in the battle field.
 The main movements allowed for the player are moving in 4 directions (up, down, left, right) and shooting.
-They also have the ability to use objects on the map using a separate action key - that can be used to throw grandes, open airdrops, etc.
+They also have the ability to use objects on the map using a separate action key - that can be used to throw grandes, open airdrops, etc. The enemies move similar to the player in their own territory, and shoot at the player or the bomb squad.
+Normal bullets do not penetrate through walls/barriers when they are intact, however barriers weaken over time and eventually get destroyed.
+Armour behaves similarly.
+The player must eliminate or keep enemies at bay while the bomb squad diffuses the bomb.
+Friendly fire is not allowed and the player cannot accidentally shoot at the bomb squad.
+Players cannot leave the map/playing area.